 But because the optical fiber is so small (about 3 µm in the focal plane of the telescope, which is equivalent to about 2 arcsec on the sky), a very fine pointing system is required, to ensure that the fiber will always stay centered on the science target.
 This is achieved by a dedicated algorithm driving a two-axis piezoelectric actuator on which the fiber is mounted.

-The satellite is to be launched as a secondary payload on an Indian PSLV-XL launch.
+The satellite is to be launched as a secondary payload on an Indian PSLV launch in September 2017.

 |Type / Application:||Astronomy|